 [Image: AI generated.]

 Wimpfheimer lied.
-He has not honored his personal guarantees tricking many people out of their life's savings.
-All the while he lives in a multimillion dollar house, has multiple cars and walks around wearing a $10,000 Rolex watch.
-Rumors are that he used investor money to buy his children villas in Bet Shemesh.
+He has not honored his personal guarantees tricking many people out of their life savings.
+All the while Wimpfheimer lives in a multimillion dollar house with multiple cars walking around wearing a $10,000 Rolex watch.
+Rumors are that Wimpfheimer used investor money to buy his children villas in Bet Shemesh.
+We won't know for sure until we see the flow of money.

 Wimpfheimer reneged on his signed financial obligations which violates RPC 8.4(b), RPC 8.4(c), and RPC 8.4(h).
 Failure to honor financial commitments is not merely a private contractual breach but constitutes misconduct that strikes at the core of his integrity as an attorney and warrants severe disciplinary sanction.